 This series of lessons will explain how this Music Finder system works.
 The system was introduced with the PSR-2000 and has continued, basically unchanged, to be a part of the Yamaha arranger keyboards introduced in the past decade.
 No matter what Yamaha keyboard you have, you can use these lessons to help you understand how to get the most out of the Music Finder feature.

 The Music Finder feature is a great asset for many users.
 However, it only stores a limited amount of information for any particular song setup.
-If you do like to tinker with your keyboard setup, the next section, on Registrations, will explain how you can save almost all the settings you can make on your keyboard
+If you do like to tinker with your keyboard setup, the next section, on Registrations, explains how you can save almost all the settings you can make on your keyboard so that they are instantly available in a registration file.